CodeUltr0n/Swara-A.I/README.md

 # 🔊 Swara – Your Personalized Voice Assistant

-Swara is a Python-based AI assistant designed to interact naturally with users using speech, text, and personalized commands.
-Inspired by voice assistants like Alexa and Jarvis, Swara is built from scratch with customization and local control in mind.
+Swara is a Python-based AI assistant designed to interact naturally with users using speech, text, and personalized commands.Swara is built from scratch with customization and local control in mind.

 ---